gloriading/move/README.md

 * [ to-do / question] ********************************************

-- after changing format of record form, the autocomplete does not work
+- Screenshot

-- font awesome does not work ( `_month_calendar.html.erb` ) [check!!!!!]
+  ?? how to make a screenshot from previous month
 - news feed, articles with Pictures, the pictures sometimes will become very big

-- loading animation when something loads in the background [ok]
+- after changing format of record form, the autocomplete does not work

 - add `choose another date` to the record form
 - get rid of unnecessary gems